 Skip to main content

-Generative Search - PaLM
+Generative Search - Google

 • The module can generate a response for each returned object, or a single response for a group of objects.

-• Please check the vendor pricing (e.g. check Google Vertex AI pricing).
+• Please check the vendor pricing.

-For Google Cloud users
+Google Cloud Vertex AI

-This is called an access token in Google Cloud.
+The API key for Vertex AI users is called an access token in Google Cloud.

 If you have the Google Cloud CLI tool installed and set up, you can view your token by running the following command: